rizinorg/book/src/basic_commands/sdb.md

 # SDB

 SDB stands for String DataBase.
 It's a simple key-value database that only operates with strings created by pancake.
-It is used in many parts of r2 to have a disk and in-memory database which is small and fast to manage using it as a hashtable on steroids.
+It is used in many parts of rizin to have a disk and in-memory database which is small and fast to manage using it as a hashtable on steroids.

 SDB is a simple string key/value database based on djb’s cdb disk storage and supports JSON and arrays introspection.